Design editor Kai Ethier shares how to beat the heat in style.

 The combination of the recent heatwave and my air conditioner on the fritz has me thinking about stylish ways to keep cool this summer.
 I’ve come across some clever products that are perfect for spaces without central air conditioning.
 Here’s what’s on my wish list.

 The LG Art Cool Gallery Ductless Air Conditioner is by far the coolest (pardon the pun) ductless air conditioner I have seen.
 Essentially, it’s an air conditioner disguised as a picture frame.
 Somehow you attached it to the wall and cold air comes out!
-It’s kind of magic and I really want one.
+It’s kind of magic and you can check out

 Source: LG Appliances